avetharun/cwengine-android/README.md

-# aod-man | Always On Display Manager

-A fully customizable Always On Display engine.
+# CwEngine-Android | 2D game engine built for Android

 Also a base for building Android Visual apps in C++